 Take a Hike: Discover the Benefits of Hitting the Trail

-Get this: you don’t have to be in top shape to take a hike.
-A walk in nature can be as intense or leisurely as you’d like—and you’ll still be able to reap some of hiking’s biggest rewards.
+Get this: You don’t have to be in top shape to take a hike.
+A walk in nature can be as intense or leisurely as you’d like—and you’ll still be able to reap tons of the health benefits of hiking.

-Getting outside and traversing through trees, boulders, streams, or any green space can transform your mind and body in incredible ways.
-And we’re not just making this up; there’s plenty of research that suggests that hiking is a unique experience that conveys benefits you won’t find in typical exercise.
+Why is hiking good for you?
+Getting outside and traversing trees, boulders, streams, or any green space can transform your mind and body in incredible ways.
+And we’re not just making this up; plenty of research suggests that hiking is a unique experience that conveys benefits you won’t find in typical exercise.

 Take a look at these five benefits of hiking and the advantages of hitting the trail.